paulieguk/LDW-Template/Content/Instructions-003.md

-# You first API command
+# Your first API command

 ## Lets try a command with no parameters.
 You will use the Catalog command which is discussed here: [The Catalog command](https://docs.skillable.com/lod/lod-api/lod-api-catalog.md "The Catalog command")